-Program Details: The program runs from July 2 to August 2, 2024.
-Students should be scheduled Mon - Fri - (no weekends) and between the hours of 8:00 am and 5:00 pm.
+Program Details: The program runs from July 2 to August 1, 2025.
+Students should be scheduled at placement Mon - Fri - (no weekends) and between the hours of 8:00 am and 5:00 pm.
 Specific details or modified schedules can be discussed with the co-op teacher.
-Students require 220 hours of combined in-class instruction and placement experience to obtain 2 credits.
-Students will have pre-placement and integration dates where they will not be at the workplace.
-Details will be provided by the co-op teacher but generally - 3 days at the beginning of the program, one at the midpoint and one at the end of the program.
+The course is 220 hours of combined classwork and placement experience to obtain 2 credits.
+Students will have pre-placement dates for the first 3 days of the program where they will not be at the placement.
+More details will be provided by the co-op teacher when they complete a placement assessment before the student joins your workplace.